• Skip to primary navigation

 Broccoli florets and chopped almonds evenly spread on a baking sheet with a wooden spoon resting on the side.

-What to Serve With Roasted Broccoli
+What to Serve with Roasted Broccoli

 A plate of roasted broccoli, almonds and pumpkin seeds beside a full baking sheet and a linen cloth.